JSTOR-Labs/plant-humanities/geranium.md

 However, you might be surprised to learn that the red flower with which Dickens was so enamoured was not actually a Geranium. **In fact, it was a Pelargonium - *Pelargonium inquinans*, to be exact.** These two genera, similar but not exactly the same in terms of their morphology, have been embroiled in a long history of taxonomic confusion.
 In his famous *Species Plantarum* published in 1735, Carl Linnaeus mistakenly grouped Pelargoniums and Geraniums together into one genus, and that misgrouping ended up persisting for centuries - even after subsequent naturalists had proven that they were, in reality, two different genera.
 The public simply grew accustomed to using the name Geranium for both types of plant, and for the most part, we continue to use it in this way today.
 <param title="Pelargonium inquinans" eid="Q18083598">
 <param ve-image
-title="Illustrations of Pelargonium odoratissimum and Pelargonium inquinans" url="https://www.biodiversitylibrary.org/pageimage/53144785" region="pct:55,40,25,25" attribution="Biodiversity Heritage Library">
+title="Illustrations of _Pelargonium odoratissimum_ and _Pelargonium inquinans_" url="https://www.biodiversitylibrary.org/pageimage/53144785" region="pct:55,40,25,25" attribution="Biodiversity Heritage Library">
 <param ve-image
 title="Scarlet geranium" url="https://commons.wikimedia.org/wiki/File:Scarlet_geranium.jpg" fit="cover" attribution="Wikimemdia Commons">